kzarmax/go-binance-api/README.md

 Binance APIs for trading

 # Start
-- Create config.yml file from config.template.yml with you biance api key and secret key
+- Create config.yml file from config.template.yml with you binance api key and secret key

 # Go install
 ```